• Skip to main content

 This blueberry pie filling is made simply, with fresh or frozen blueberries cooked together with granulated sugar, fragrant lemon zest and juice, and spicy cinnamon.
 The flavors accent the blueberries perfectly!

-I love making this recipe in the summer with fresh blueberries, then freezing so I can enjoy it well into the cold months.
+I love to make this recipe in the summer with fresh blueberries, then freezing plenty up so I can enjoy it well into the cold months.
 Missed blueberry season?
 You can make this recipe with frozen and defrosted blueberries, and it’ll be just as tasty.

 Want to share this recipe with a friend?
 I’ve got tips on how to can this delicious pie filling.
 Little cans of pie filling make for the cutest gift!